aravinda-1402/Brain-MRI-Classification-Segmentation/README.md

 # Brain-MRI-Segmentation-UNet-Keras
-A U-Net model model for brain tumor detection and segmentation on a dataset containing the  brain MR images together with manual FLAIR abnormality segmentation masks
+A U-Net model model for brain tumor detection and segmentation on a dataset containing the  brain MR images together with manual FLAIR abnormality segmentation masks <br>

 Dataset: https://www.kaggle.com/mateuszbuda/lgg-mri-segmentation